ADN-DevTech/Maya-Training-Material/README.md

 * Disclaimer: We are aware that materials is not free of errors.
   We intend to correct them as we encounter.
-We hope this will be still useful for you to get started with Revit API programming.
+We hope this will be still useful for you to get started with Maya API programming.

 Good luck!